 Back to school prep

-Tips for Primary School
+Tips for primary school

 Sending a child with diabetes to primary school is often an exercise in faith.
-If your child is dependent on insulin injections when eating (meals or snacks), at class parties, on outings and excursions, these activities can be a minefield of uncertainty.
-If your school is not equipped with a full-time nurse, you may find yourself having to be a diabetes educator for teachers, administrators and office staff.
+If your child is dependent on insulin injections when eating meals or snacks, at class parties, on outings and excursions, these activities can be a minefield of uncertainty.
+If your child’s school is not equipped with a full-time nurse, you may find yourself having to be a diabetes educator for teachers, administrators and office staff.
 Just remember that you are your child's best advocate for receiving the help needed to remain healthy while they get an education.

 Most schools open days or even weeks before students arrive.
-This is an ideal time to arrange a meeting with your child's teachers, administrator and any relevant healthcare professionals or office workers on staff.
+This is an ideal time to arrange a meeting with your child's teachers, administrators and any relevant healthcare professionals.
 Together, you can construct a plan for when and how your child will receive insulin throughout the day.
 You may be asked to bring documentation from your healthcare team showing how often your child should check their blood sugar, how often they should eat, how much insulin they should take (if necessary) and what to do if an emergency arises.

-Encourage Your Child to be Open
+Encourage your child to be open

-Have a Plan
+Have a plan

 In a perfect world, your child would never miss school due to diabetes.
 However, illnesses may prevent them from attending school for a few days or even longer.
 It is important to communicate with your child's school about absences.
 Laws throughout the UK require schools to make accommodations for children with diabetes to receive the same education as their classmates without diabetes2.
 If diabetes prevents your child from attending school for any reason, talk to your local education authority about tutoring or other accommodations.

-Tips for Secondary School
+Tips for secondary school

 Many of the same tips for managing diabetes in primary school also apply to secondary school.
 However, as your child matures, they may encounter new challenges as they manage their care.

 As they grow older, many children become more sedentary.
-Yet multiple studies have found that exercise improves insulin absorption while helping children and adolescents manage their weight.
+Yet multiple studies3 have found that exercise improves insulin absorption while helping children and adolescents manage their weight.
 Encouraging your child to participate in sports and physical exercise at school will help them remain focused and healthy.
 Be sure to let teachers know what to look for and provide your child with a snack for afterwards.

 Going back to school doesn't have to be stressful for parents and children with diabetes.
 A little preparation and a lot of communication can help your child be safe all year long.

-The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited or our publishers.
+The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited.
 The content is provided for general information only.
 It is not intended to amount to advice on which you should rely - you must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content.
-Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether express or implied, that the content is accurate, complete or up-to-date.
+Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether expressed or implied, that the content is accurate, complete or up-to-date.